ArthurHeymans/rflasher/README.md

 # rflasher

 A modern Rust implementation for reading, writing, and erasing SPI flash chips.
-This is a loose port of [flashprog](https://github.com/SourceArcade/flashprog), designed with a clean architecture, `no_std` compatibility, and comprehensive programmer support.
+This is a loose port of [flashprog](https://github.com/SourceArcade/flashprog).

 ## Features

 - **Modern Rust Architecture**: Clean separation of concerns with workspace organization
-- **`no_std` Compatible Core**: Designed for potential embedded and async use cases
+- **`no_std` Compatible Core**: Designed for potential embedded and async use cases.
+WIP
 - **RON-based Chip Database**: Human-readable chip definitions with build-time code generation
 - **Trait-based Programmer Abstraction**: Extensible design for adding new programmers
 - **Layout Support**: Intel Flash Descriptor (IFD) and FMAP parsing for region-based operations